They are one of the most iconic towers in the entire world, and in this post, you’ll discover the ultimate list of facts about the Petronas Towers.

 In the early 1990s, it was decided to build an icon for Kuala Lumpur which would become the most distinctive landmark of the country.

-The idea was to combine the traditional Malaysian and Islamic culture with a design that would allow the towers to serve its purpose as a 21st century icon.
+The idea was to combine the traditional Malaysian and Islamic culture with a design that would allow the towers to serve their purpose as a 21st-century icon.

 Therefore, a postmodern design with a steel and glass facade that integrates motifs found in Islamic art was chosen.
 The cross-section of the towers also includes a “Rub el Hizb,” an Islamic symbol.